 Erasing personal data is the right of every digital citizen

 Today, one of the key issues for every organisation is the exponential growth of data.
-It is an obvious consequence of digitalisation and the Internet of Things: more and more information is in digital format and it can be recorded from all sorts of devices for all kinds of purposes.
+It is an obvious consequence of digitalisation and the Internet of Things: a growing amount of information is in a digital format and it can be recorded from all sorts of devices for all kinds of purposes.

 We all use a myriad of social applications to interact with our family, friends and service providers.
 The amount of data being collected is overwhelming.
-Now, there are clear signs that people are more aware of how their personal data is used.
+There are more signs than ever, that people are also growingly aware of how how their personal data is used.

-Tieto did a survey in Sweden and interviewed over 1,000 people on data privacy and how companies use personal data.
-One key finding that struck my eye was this: 76 per cent of interviewees said they can think of a situation where they would ask a company to erase all data about themselves.
-I.e. three out of four might use their right to be forgotten, if they find it necessary.
+Tieto did a survey in Sweden, interviewing over 1,000 people on data privacy and how companies use personal data.
+One striking key finding was: 76 per cent of interviewees said they can think of a situation where they would ask a company to erase all data concerning them, i.e. three out of four would use their right to be forgotten.

-From the past we know that making personal data disappear is not a simple question or an easy task.
+From the past we know that making personal data disappear is not an easy task.

-First, there might be some resistance because of the value of personal data.
+Firstly, there might be some resistance because of the value of personal data.
 You might recall incidents where social networking services haven’t been that eager to remove all user information.
-Luckily for the European consumers, GDPR will change all this: falling short from the demands of new data privacy legislation might lead to a fine of up to 4 per cent of the company’s revenue.
-The financial risk is so huge that companies will comply, sooner than later.
+Luckily for European consumers, GDPR will change all this: falling short of the demands of new data privacy legislation might lead to a fine of up to 4 per cent of the company’s revenue.
+The financial risk is so enormous, that companies will comply.

-Second, what part of personal data is erasable is not a straightforward question.
-There are also other legislation and financial retention requirements.
+Secondly, what part of personal data is erasable is not a straightforward question.
+There are legislation and financial retention requirements.
 For example, tax authorities or law enforcers still need access to a part of personal data which is not controlled by the individual.
-To make ends meet, literally hundreds of Finnish and Swedish laws need modification before GPPR comes into effect in May 2018.
+To make ends meet, hundreds of Finnish and Swedish laws need to be modified before GPPR comes into effect in May 2018.

-Third, getting rid of personal data is not an easy task for organisations.
+Thirdly, getting rid of personal data is not easy for organisations.
 Information is usually stored in several data systems and records.
 Variations are countless.
-Also, there might be backup protocols that force deleted information to pop up again.
+Also, there might be backup protocols that force deleted information to appear again.

-It is a good day to pause for a minute to reflect how your company or employer is performing on this front.
-Are GDPR and the right to be forgotten priorities that your organisation is already working on; or are you just beginning to realise what the very near future will bring along?
+Are GDPR and the right to be forgotten priorities that your organisation is already working on; or are you just beginning to realise what you'll be facing in the near - possibly even immediate -future?

 Data is at the heart of almost every business.
-Until now, the objective has been to gather as much information as one possibly can: from now on, you also need to be able to get rid of it.
+Until now, the objective has been to gather as much information as possible: from now on, you also need to be able to delete it.